tldr-pages/tldr/pages/common/op.md

 # op

-> An official command-line interface for 1Password's desktop app.
+> Official CLI for 1Password's desktop app.
 > More information: <https://developer.1password.com/docs/cli>.

-- Sign in to a `1Password` account:
+- Sign in to a 1Password account:

 `op signin`